 6,052: Curricula-Definition of Certificate Program-Undergraduate

-Undergraduate certificate programs must meet the Northwest Accreditation Standards;
+Undergraduate certificate programs must meet the Northwest Accreditation Standards

 Therefore, undergraduate certificate programs should have the following characteristics:

-- A curriculum that is appropriate in breadth, depth, sequencing of courses and total number of credits,
+a.
+A curriculum that is appropriate in breadth, depth, sequencing of courses and total number of credits,

-- Identified learning outcomes,
+b.
+Identified program learning outcomes,